 On days when my skin is feeling like it needs extra hydration I layer my toner.
 I let the toner absorb completely between layering, except for the last layer.
-I let the last one absorb 50-60% and while the skin is still somewhat wet I apply the Niacinamide 10% + Zinc 1% serum.
+After the last one absorbs 50-60% and while the skin is still somewhat wet, I apply the Niacinamide 10% + Zinc 1% serum.
 I find that the serum dries out fast this way and it can be a little difficult to spread on the face if you don’t do it quickly.

 Some people have said that it pills, and the only time when I have experienced piling is when I used an oil on top.
 Didn’t experience such a thing when I applied makeup.
 So this is just something you need to be aware of and you can simply try to use it only at night time if that happens.
 Perhaps reducing the number of skincare products that you layer on can also be helpful.

 The Ordinary Niacinamide 10% + Zinc 1% can be used day and night, but remember to use SUNSCREEN if you choose to use it in the morning.

 Inhibits the production of sebum.
 I have noticed my skin becomes less oily and congested whenever I use it.
 And as I result it helps prevent future breakouts.
 Pores do appear a little smaller.
 Although nothing dramatic, it is noticable and it makes a slight difference.